Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 However, contemporary cars are much more complex than this.
 For instance, the pace at which the butterfly valve responds to the modifications in pedal position can be altered.
 This is utilized in diverse drive modes, such as Eco or Snow.

-Many other systems are hugely dependent on the ETC and its processes.
+Many other systems are enormously dependent on the ETC and its processes.
 These include cruise control, stability control, traction control, idle air control, links with the Transmission Control Module, and so on.

-Thus, there are technically hundreds of sensors playing a part in how the ETC reacts.
+Thus, there are technically numerous sensors playing a role in how the ETC reacts.

 What Does The ETC Light Mean?